engxiong/courseproject/CodeBook.md

 	- LAYING

 #### measured variables:
-updated from original - gsub "Acc" to Acceleration
+label names updated from original: gsub "Acc" to "Acceleration"

 Class:numeric
 - values of variables with mean() denotes the average of the recordings for each subject_id and each activity